dreadflopp/dreads_modlist_patches/README.md

 ## What about Weapons Armor Clothing and Clutter Fixes (WACCF) by Kryptopyr?

 WACCF is a great mod that fixes bugs and inconsitencies among weapons, armors, etc. Even though it has the word fixes in its name, it could have been named Weapons Armor Clothing and Clutter *Overhaul*, because it overhauls the weapon and armor stats and progression.
 To avoid inconsitencies, all mods that add weapons and armors to the game needs to be checked and eventually rebalanced against WACCF.
 I have decided that isn't something that I want to do, it is just to much work.
-There are other mod guides that rebalances quest and weapon mods around WACCF and other overhauls, like [Lexy’s Legacy of the Dragonborn: Special Edition](https://lexyslotd.com).
+There are other mod guides that rebalances quest and weapon mods around WACCF and other overhauls.

 # Prerequisites
 ## Game & Tool Installation